rikgale/VRSCustomLayers/README.md

 1) [Open Weather 1.0 API key](https://openweathermap.org/api/weathermaps) Please note: if you do not enter an API key the Pressure, Temperature and Wind layer will not show in the menu.
 2) [OpenAIP Key](https://www.openaip.net/) Please note: if you do not enter an API key the Airspace layer will not show on the map.
 3) [Thunderforest](https://www.thunderforest.com/) Please note: if you do not enter an API key the [Spinal Map](https://www.thunderforest.com/maps/spinal-map/) will not display if selected.
+4) [Stadiamaps](https://client.stadiamaps.com/accounts/login/) Please note: if you do not enter an API key the Terrain map will not display.

 This script is set up to work with VRS as a baremetal install (installed directly onto the OS, either windows or linux) and also to work with [SDR-Enthusiasts](https://github.com/sdr-enthusiasts) docker container for [VRS](https://github.com/sdr-enthusiasts/docker-virtualradarserver).
 For those working with a baremetal install of VRS the keys need to be inserted into the script here: (around line 50 ish) (Skip this if using the docker container VRS as these are all part of the compose for the container)